augustovictor/software-architecture-specialization/README.md

 Scenarios: Built to identify the situations that impact the quality attributes of a system
 - General: Used to characterize any system.
+    - Stimulus source:
+        - End user
+        - Internal subsystems;
+        - External systems;
+    - Stimulus:
+        - Incorrect user input
+        - Internal exceptions
+        - Unrecognized system request;
+        - High request volume
+        - Heavy system load
+    - Environment:
+        - Normal operating env
+        - Starting up
+        - Shutting down
+        - Heavy load operating env
+        - Recovering from error
+        - Processing request
+    - Artifact:
+        - System servers
+        - System process
+    - Response:
+        - Log exceptions
+        - Notify user
+        - Send error response to external system
+        - Re-distribute data processing
+        - Re-distribute system requests
+        - Notify user and external systems that the system is shutting down/starting up
+    - Response measure
+        - Time to restart (shutdown and startup sequence)
+        - Time to undergo recovery
+        - Time to complete request when the request volume is high
+        - Time to complete a process under heavy system load
+        - Time to become available after encountering an incorrect input or rerquest
 - Concrete:  Used to characterize a specific system.
+    - Allows us to test an architecture with a specific stimulus, under specific system envs, and measure how well the system can respond.
+        - E.g., The availability of a web server can be hindered in its ability to process requests when there are resource limits or under heavy load.
+        - E.g., Concrete scenario:
+            - Source: Customer
+            - Stimulus: Request to purchase concert tickets
+            - Artifact: Web service
+            - Environment: Maximum process limit reached
+            - Response: Inform the customer that the service is busy
+            - Response measure: Time to complete current requests

 Ps: Focus on situations out of the normal execution path.
 Create scenarios where the system becomes unavailable and measure how long it takes to recover from it.